Makita: History

 In March 1915, Mosaburo Makita (b.
 1893) founded Makita Electric Works in Nagoya, Aichi, Japan and began selling and repairing lighting equipment, motors and transformers.
 In 1958, Makita marketed a portable electrical planer in Japan and became a manufacturer of power tools the following year.
-In April 1969, they introduced the 6500D battery-powered drill (the first rechargeable power tool).
+In April 1969, they introduced the 6500D battery-powered drill (the first rechargeable power tool available to the general public, the first battery powered drill was the c-600 released 8 years earlier in 1961 by Black and Decker).
 In December 1978, they launched the 6010D rechargeable drill (the first nickel cadmium battery tool).
 In August 1997, the 6213D rechargeable driver-drill was exhibited at the Chicago Hardware Show (the first nickel hydride battery tool).
 In February 2005, the TD130D (the first lithium-ion battery tool) was made available.

 Makita ships many of its power tools in Systainer-compatible stacking boxes.
 In 2011 Makita registered a design for its own "Makpac" variant in the names of Yuji Yamamoto and Kiyozumi Kokawa.

 Products

 The products sold by Makita around the world can be subdivided into the following categories.